BenMukebo/To_Do_List/README.md

   - And For tracking the linter errors in JavaScript file run:
   > npx eslint .

+  - Use `npm run build` to run the app in live server

+  - Install `npm install --save-dev webpack-dev-server` to have the ability to use live reloading.

+  - Then Run from the command line `npm start`  to will see the browser automatically loading up our page.

 ## Author

 👤 **Kasongo Mukebo Ben**